KubeRocketCI/docs/docs/operator-guide/devsecops/overview.md

-# Secure Delivery on the Platform
+# Overview

-The EPAM Delivery Platform emphasizes the importance of incorporating security practices into the software development lifecycle through the DevSecOps approach.
+KubeRocketCI emphasizes the importance of incorporating security practices into the software development lifecycle through the DevSecOps approach.
 By integrating a diverse range of open-source and enterprise security tools tailored to specific functionalities, organizations can ensure efficient and secure software development.
 These tools, combined with fundamental DevSecOps principles such as collaboration, continuous security, and automation, contribute to the identification and remediation of vulnerabilities early in the process, minimizes risks, and fosters a security-first culture across the organization.

-The EPAM Delivery Platform enabling seamless integration with various security tools and vulnerability management systems, enhancing the security of source code and ensuring compliance.

 ## Supported Solutions

 The below table categorizes various open-source and enterprise security tools based on their specific functionalities.
 It provides a comprehensive view of the available options for each security aspect.
 This classification facilitates informed decision-making when selecting and integrating security tools into a development pipeline, ensuring an efficient and robust security stance.
-EDP supports the integration of both open-source and enterprise security tools, providing a flexible and versatile solution for security automation.
+KubeRocketCI supports the integration of both open-source and enterprise security tools, providing a flexible and versatile solution for security automation.
 See table below for more details.

 | Functionality                          | Open-Source Tools (integrated in Pipelines) | Enterprise Tools (available for Integration)           |
 |:--------------------------------------:|---------------------------------------------|--------------------------------------------------------|